oVirt/ovirt-ansible/roles/ovirt-clusters/README.md

-oVirt clusters
+oVirt Clusters
 ==============

-This role setup oVirt clusters.
+The ovirt-clusters role is used set up oVirt clusters.

 Requirements
 ------------